tweedegolf/storage-abstraction/README.md

 const url = "local://path/to/your/bucket?mode=750";
 ```

-The key `mode` is used to set the access rights when creating new buckets.
+With key `mode` you can set the access rights when you create new buckets.
 The default value is `0o777`.
-You can pass this value both as a string and as a number.
+You can pass this value both in decimal and in octal format.
+E.g. `rwxrwxrwx` is `0o777` in octal format or `511` in decimal format.

-If you use a configuration URL you can only pass values as strings; string values without radix prefix will be interpreted as octal numbers, so "750" is the same as "0o750" and both yield the same numeric value `0o750` or `488` decimal.
+When you use a configuration object you can also pass `mode` as a decimal or octal number.
+If you use a configuration URL you can only pass values as strings.

-When using a configuration object you can also pass `mode` as a number, please don't forget the radix prefix if you don't use decimal numbers, e.g. `750` is probably not what you want, pass `0o750` or `488` instead.
-Best is to use strings to avoid confusion.
+String values without radix prefix will be interpreted as decimal numbers, so "777" is _not_ the same as "0o777" and yields `41411`.
+This is probably not what you want.
+The configuration parser handles this by returning the default value in case you pass a value over decimal `511`.

 Example: